Skip to content

 [photo of Mirjam Schubert and Maximilian Schuderer at the SupplyOn office in Munich] "There are many different roles and development opportunities, both vertically and horizontally, depending on individual preferences."

-It’s great to work within an agile framework like SAFe, Mirjam Schubert and Maximilian Schuderer are convinced: “There are many different roles and development opportunities, both vertically and horizontally, depending on individual preferences.”
+It’s great to work within an agile framework like SAFe, Mirjam Schubert and Maximilian Schuderer are convinced: “There are many different roles and development opportunities for IT leaders, both vertically and horizontally, depending on individual preferences.”

-We interviewed Mirjam Schubert, Head of SCC Shipping, and Maximilian Schuderer, Head of Development Daisy, about their personal career paths.
+We interviewed Mirjam Schubert, Head of SCC Shipping, and Maximilian Schuderer, Manager PD&A Daisy, about their personal career paths.
 In this interview, discover their career development journeys, tips for your own growth, and advice for your career path.

 Can you briefly tell us about your career path at SupplyOn?
 How did you start, and how did you manage to develop into your current position?